 The International Hotel Law Review: Denmark

-The number of nights booked with Danish hotels increased by 42 per cent between 2010 and 2017, despite the rental of private homes experiencing considerable simultaneous growth.3
+The number of nights booked with Danish hotels increased by 42 per cent between 2010 and 2017, despite the rental of private homes experiencing considerable simultaneous growth.6

-The increase in the number of nights booked at Danish hotels is in part attributable to increased use of digital booking platforms, which create a two-sided market by bringing hotels and potential guests closer together.
+The pre-pandemic increase in the number of nights booked at Danish hotels is, in part, attributable to increased use of digital booking platforms, which create a two-sided market by bringing hotels and potential guests closer together.

-Similarly, the capacity in the industry is undergoing considerable growth, and a 40 to 50 per cent increase in the number of hotel rooms in Copenhagen is expected over the next three years.5
+Similarly, the capacity in the industry is undergoing considerable growth, and a 40 to 50 per cent increase in the number of hotel rooms in Copenhagen is expected over the next three years.8

 More specifically, HORESTA (the Danish trade association and employer's organisation for the restaurant, hotel and tourism industry) predicts an increase of 6,000 new hotel rooms in Copenhagen alone before 2021.9 This increase is likely to have an impact on the capacity in the near (post-pandemic) future.

 Denmark does not have legislation specifically governing foreign direct investment, nor does it have any policies aimed at differentiating between domestic and foreign investors.

-As a state with a small national economy and relatively large international trade and investments, Denmark is generally very positive towards foreign investments.7
+As a state with a small national economy and relatively large international trade and investments, Denmark is generally very positive towards foreign investments.10

-Indeed, Denmark is the fourth easiest country in the world and the easiest country in Europe to do business in.8
+Indeed, Denmark is the fourth easiest country in the world and the easiest country in Europe to do business in.11

-Foreign investors in Denmark are particularly active on the market for larger investments, surpassing £120 million, and they were estimated to be involved in approximately 54 per cent of investments in the real estate market in Copenhagen in 2018.9
+Pre pandemic, foreign investors in Denmark were particularly active on the market for larger investments, surpassing £120 million, and they were estimated to be involved in approximately 54 per cent of investments in the real estate market in Copenhagen in 2018.12 13